ip-repo/guides/generate-conversation-bark-gemini/generate-a-conversation-with-bark-and-gemini.md

 To generate the conversation text we will use gemini and to create the conversation audio we will use <a href="https://github.com/suno-ai/bark">bark transformer-based text-to-audio model</a>.

-The part in the code realted to bark come's from there long audio examples which you can find if you <a href="https://github.com/suno-ai/bark/blob/main/notebooks/long_form_generation.ipynb">click here.</a>
+The part in the code realted to bark come's from their long audio examples which you can find if you <a href="https://github.com/suno-ai/bark/blob/main/notebooks/long_form_generation.ipynb">click here.</a>

 Dependencies:
 ```console